 Should not be used for paddle boarding, which requires a U.S. Coast Guard-approved life jacket.

-Comes with a sturdy mesh bag that can store not only the vest but also other equipment and swimsuits.
-Folds up small; some users who cruise keep it in a purse so it's always accessible.
-Divers and snorkelers love its lower price point.
+Comes with a sturdy mesh bag that can store not only the vest but also other pieces of equipment and swimsuits.
+Folds up small.
+Some users who cruise keep it in a purse so it's always accessible.
+Divers and snorkelers love the lower price point.

-Sizes from junior/small up to XL, with most reporting the vest fits as expected; maximum weight is 240 lb.
+Sizes from junior up to XL, with most reporting the vest fits as expected.
+Maximum weight is 240 pounds.
 Tube is situated for easy inflation.
 Provides plenty of buoyancy and doesn't leak.
 Even those who aren't strong swimmers report feeling more secure wearing the vest.

 Multiple users don't like how the crotch strap fits, feeling it could be longer.
 Others state that the waist strap will not fit larger midsections.